CBDesignS/Eufy-Robovac-Data-Logger/README.md

 This integration is specifically designed for **debugging and research** of Eufy robovac API data, with advanced features for discovering accessory sensor byte positions:

-### 🔍 Enhanced Smart Investigation Mode v3.0
+### 🔍 Enhanced Smart Investigation Mode v4.0
-- **Complete Key 180 Analysis**: Byte-by-byte payload examination with sensors config integration
+- **Complete Key Data Analysis**: Byte-by-byte payload examination with sensors config integration
 - **Self-Contained Files**: Every analysis file includes complete Android app reference data
 - **Smart Change Detection**: Only logs meaningful changes, reducing file bloat by 80-90%
 - **Position Discovery**: Automated analysis to find correct accessory sensor byte positions
 - **Before/After Cleaning**: Capture baseline and post-cleaning data for wear detection

 ### 🌐 RestConnect Technology
-- **Advanced REST API Client**: Access to multiple Eufy API endpoints
-- **Smart Fallback**: Automatic fallback to basic login if REST endpoints fail
-- **Enhanced Data Collection**: Combines traditional DPS data with REST endpoint data
-- **Multiple Data Sources**: Device, accessory, consumable, and runtime APIs
+- **these have been removed for the momemt as the endpoint servers are either not online or when they are there is no data being transmitted.
+(Eufy must still be testing the backend servers)

 ### 📊 Proven Data Sources
 - **Key 163**: Battery level (100% accuracy from NEW Android app)
-- **Key 167**: Water tank level with enhanced byte analysis
+- **Key 167**: possible Water tank level with enhanced byte analysis
 - **Key 180**: Complete accessory wear data with smart investigation
-- **Keys 181-190**: Enhanced data from RestConnect endpoints
+- **Keys 181-190**: Enhanced data from RestConnect endpoints (again who knows whats in here at the moment, it could be dps data or rest data. only logging and investigation will enlighten us)

 ## 🚀 Quick Start